Visiting Scholar: Alex Kitnick

 Monday, March 19

-Judd Foundation is pleased to announce a new public program in partnership with Marfa Book Co.
+Visiting Scholars series is a new public program in partnership with Marfa Book Co.
 The series is an opportunity for scholars conducting research in the Judd Foundation Archives to present informal talks on new research while working in Marfa.
-The presentations will explore and engage scholarship for the larger topics of which the researcher is involved including the work of Donald Judd.
+The presentations explore and engage scholarship for the larger topics of which the researcher is involved including the work of Donald Judd.